foursquare/foursquare-fhttp/README.md

 # Foursquare Finagle Http Library #

 [Finagle](https://github.com/twitter/finagle) is a wonderful protocol agnostic communication library.
-Building an http client using finagle is super simple.
+Building an http client using finagle is simple.
 However, building an http request and parsing the response can ba a chore.
 FHttp is a scala-idiomatic request building interface similar to [scalaj-http](https://github.com/scalaj/scalaj-http) for finagle http clients.

 Like [scalaj-http](https://github.com/scalaj/scalaj-http), it supports multipart data and oauth1.